8 Tough Baby Registry Decisions — and How to Make Them

 Electric or Manual?

-If you’re planning to breastfeed and to work full time, an electric double pump is the way to go.
+If you’re planning to breastfeed and to work full time or have older kids to run after, an electric double pump is the way to go.
 It will save you a ton of time (which will be at a premium once you’re back to your 9-to-5) since the electric pumping mechanism makes the process more efficient.
-If you’re a stay-at-home mom and don’t think you'll pump often, you may just want a manual pump, which you operate by squeezing with your hand.
+If you’re a first-time stay-at-home mom and don’t think you’ll pump often, you may just want a manual pump, which you operate by squeezing with your hand.
 They’re smaller, lighter and handy to have them for occasional use.
 On a tight budget and deciding between a high-quality hand pump and a low-quality electric one?
 Go for the manual.
-Because a good breast pump is important to your health and baby’s. yours shouldn’t be cheaply made.
+Because a good breast pump is important to your health and baby’s.
+Yours shouldn’t be cheaply made.

 Infant carrier or Convertible?